ejyongc/School_District_Analysis/README.md

     3. Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs

+## 3. Summary
+In conclusion, post the changes we applied to the data, we can see some changes that altered some of the dataframes.
+In the *District Summary* dataframe we can immediately see the number of students decrease by 461 which accounts for the 9th grade students from *Thomas High School* we removed at the beguining of the analysis.
+We can also see a slight decrease on the passing percentages.
+Although we are seeing a change on this dataframe we believe is not significant enough to skew the data.
+The '*School Summary'* dataframe is where we are going to see the most significant change in terms of percentages.
+We are seeing a decrease of -0.32% on the percentage of passing studentsIn, and this could be considered high in relation to the other changes mentioned above.